firoball/WDL2CS/readme.md

 * An example for parsing through all files in a specific folder is provided: `test\test.bat`
 * If preferred, output can be redirected to file (append `> out.cs` to command line) or output file name can be provided as additional parameter.

+For automated transpiling and (regression) testing larger amounts of WDL files the [WDL Transpiler Testsuite] (https://github.com/firoball/WDLTransTest) can be used.

 ## Architecture and Workflow

 ![Architecture](architecture.jpg)